 Biden announces new tariffs on imports of Chinese goods, including electric vehicles

-President Biden will slap tariffs on $18 billion of imports of goods from China including electric vehicles, semiconductors, and medical products to protect the strategic sectors and punish China for unfair trade practices.
+President Biden will slap tariffs on $18 billion of imports of goods from China including electric vehicles, semiconductors and medical products to protect U.S. workers and companies in the strategic sectors and punish China for unfair trade practices.

 He will also keep in place the tariffs that former President Donald Trump had placed on more than $300 billion of imports from China.